quatran/calendar-quote/README.md

 ## License

 Distrubeted under the GPL-3.0 License.
-See `LICENSE` for more information
+See `LICENSE` for more information.